anisul-Islam/c-programming-documentation/README.md

 - Let's break down the code to understand each line:

   - #include <stdio.h> The function used for generating output is defined in stdio.h.
 In order to use the printf function, we need to first include the required file, also called a header file.
+The <stdio.h> library provides a range of functions for handling input and output operations in C. Some examples: printf(), scanf(), gets(), puts(), putchar(), getchar()

   - int main() The main() function is the entry point to a program.
 Curly brackets { } indicate the beginning and end of a function (also called a code block).
 The statements inside the brackets determine what the function does when executed.

+  - return 0 Success Indicator: The return 0; statement is a way for a C program to signal to the operating system that it has executed successfully and is terminating without any errors.
+Error Indicator: If a program encounters an error or unexpected condition during execution, it can use a non-zero value (e.g., return 1;, return -1;) to indicate that something went wrong.

+#### Challenge 1: print your name, email and address

 ### 1.5 Comments and Escape sequences